 **Coaching selection: Everyone is encouraged to apply for a head coaching position at all levels.
 We require a background check and concussion training for all coaches.

-Potential 9u-14u traveling team coaches for 2017 must register as a coach no later than 2/26/17.
+Potential 9u-14u traveling team coaches for 2019 must register as a coach no later than 3/3/19.
 Coaching registration can be found under the registration tab.
-Each potential new head coach for a 9u-14u traveling team (AAA/AA) will be required to interview with the Head High School Baseball coach and his staff.
+If deemed necessary by the board, each potential new head coach for a 9u-14u traveling team (AAA/AA) will be required to interview with the Head High School Baseball coach and his staff.
 If you have coached in prior years, you do not have to interview.
 Following the interviews, the High School coach will make a recommendation to the Monticello Baseball executive board as to who should be the head coach for each traveling team.
 The entire board of directors will then vote on whether to approve this recommendation.
-Interviews for traveling team head coaches will be conducted the beginning of February 2016 and coaches will be selected shortly after.
+Interviews for traveling team head coaches will be conducted the beginning of March and coaches will be selected shortly after.
 Please visit the website for updated information regarding coaching interviews.

 The Monticello Baseball Association(MBA) does not issue waivers to leave, enter or re-enter our program, so it would depend on the rule requirements of the other community's baseball association.
 It would be the player's responsibility to obtain an official waiver form that is signed by that community's baseball association President and present it to the MBA.